-- Continue to deliver its Cost-of-Living Support Programme, including the implementation of the Low-Income Family Tracker. - Improve its housing management system to update council tenant profiles, including identifying those requiring additional support. - Increase money advice support to those in financial hardship, including those in privately rented accommodation. - Work with partners to promote skills development opportunities to businesses. - Set up employment hubs to support long term unemployed people with a disability or long-term condition to gain skills and/or support to get back to work.
+- Continue to deliver its Cost-of-Living Support Programme. - Review its Health & Wellbeing Strategy to reflect how the council works in partnership as part of the Integrated Care System. - Improve its housing management system to update council tenant profiles, including identifying those requiring additional support. - Increase money advice support to those in financial hardship, including those in privately rented accommodation. - Work with partners to promote skills development opportunities to businesses.